 Sure, but....: It won't hurt anything, but it won't do much.
 Taking benedryl is better.
 Ice, topical anesthetics and calalmine lotion on the bite itself can also help. ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Allergic reaction to neosporin

 - How to treat an allergic reaction?

-- How do you treat swollen lips due to an allergic reaction?
+- How to treat allergic reaction?

-- How to stop allergic reaction itching?
+- How to treat a allergic reaction on the face?

 - How to treat allergic reaction to antibiotics?